fstalla/mailgun/README.md

-# Bogardo/Mailgun
+# Daanra/Mailgun

-A package for the Laravel Framework for sending emails using the Mailgun API.
+A package for the Laravel Framework for sending emails using the Mailgun API with support for Laravel 7.
+Originally forked from [here](https://github.com/Bogardo/Mailgun).
 The syntax for sending emails is very similar to the Laravel Mail component.

 Laravel already supports sending emails via the Mailgun API out of the box but it doesn't support Mailgun specific features.